dotnet-foundation/wg-membership/meetings/membership-criteria.md

 We look at the event or user group activities.
 Examples include:

 - Events listed have a CoC that reflects the .NET Foundation's [community guidelines](https://dotnetfoundation.org/about/code-of-conduct).
-- Consistent track record holding events (virtual or in person).
+- For user groups, a consistent track record of meeting in person or virtually is better.
+Larger events such as code camps, community conferences and such may have a shorter track record offset by the greater work needed to organize such events.
-- Meetup is listed with the .NET Foundation
+- If the event is a user group, the meetup is listed with the .NET Foundation.
 - Responsibility for tasks related to the meetup or conference.
 - Building a community among related groups or conferences.
 This could be sharing speakers, creating partnered events, or other activities that grow the community.